Best Acupressure Points For Liver, Detox Liver Cleansing

 What Is the Process of Acupressure?

-The acupressure for liver in the body’s meridians is pressed by acupressure practitioners using their fingers, palms, elbows, or feet, as well as specific gadgets.
+The acupressure for the liver in the body’s meridians is pressed by acupressure practitioners using their fingers, palms, elbows, or feet, as well as specific gadgets.
 The fatty liver acupressure points may also include stretching or acupressure massage, among other things.
 You recline completely clothed on a comfortable massage table during an acupressure session.
 Your body has acupressure spots that the practitioner softly pushes.
 A normal session lasts around an hour.
-For the greatest results, you may require many sessions.
+For the best results, you may require many sessions.

-The Best Acupressure Points to Use for Liver Cleansing are:
+The Best Acupressure Points to Use for Liver Cleansing are

-Here are liver 4 acupuncture point.
+Here are the liver 4 acupuncture points.

 Lower Qi sea